Delaware Route 9: Dover Air Force Base to Delaware City

 DE 9 begins at a diamond interchange with DE 1 just south of the toll road terminus at the south end of Dover Air Force Base in the city of Dover in Kent County.
 Past DE 1, the route heads north-northeast on two-lane undivided Bayside Drive.
 DE 9 soon reaches an intersection with Kitts Hummock Road; this road leads east to the John Dickinson Plantation, which is part of First State National Historical Park, and the community of Kitts Hummock on the Delaware Bay.
 Following this, the route passes between the runways of Dover Air Force Base to the west and farm fields to the east, leaving the city limits of Dover.
 Along this stretch, Heritage Road leads west to the Air Mobility Command Museum on the base grounds.
 After the air base, the road continues north through a mix of farmland and woodland with some homes to the west of the Little Creek Wildlife Area.

 DE 9 intersects South Little Creek Road before it crosses the marshy Little River and enters the town of Little Creek, where the name changes to Main Street and it is lined with residences.
-The route comes to an intersection with the eastern terminus of DE 8 as it leaves Little Creek and becomes Bayside Drive again.
+The route comes to a junction with the eastern terminus of DE 8 as it leaves Little Creek and becomes Bayside Drive again.
 The road continues northwest through farmland with some trees and homes, passing to the southwest of Octagonal Schoolhouse before heading through the community of Cowgills Corner, where it crosses White Oak Road/Savannah Road.
 Past this junction, the route runs southwest of Chandelle Estates Airport.
 DE 9 curves to the north at the Leipsic Road/Squawigm Road intersection and enters the town of Leipsic.
 At this point, the route turns northwest, with the name becoming Denny Street, and runs past homes and businesses, curving north to intersect the eastern terminus of DE 42.

 DE 9 heads into marshland and crosses the Leipsic River on a high-level bridge, leaving Leipsic.
 Here, the road becomes Smyrna-Leipsic Road and enters agricultural areas with some woods and homes.
 Smyrna-Leipsic Road splits to the northwest and the route continues north on Hay Point Landing Road, running to the west of the Bombay Hook National Wildlife Refuge, where the Allee House is located.
 DE 9 comes to an intersection with DE 6 as it passes through the Woodland Beach Wildlife Area, turning to the northwest as it heads through a mix of woods and marshland.
 The road continues to a high-level bridge over the Smyrna River.